-Critical approaches to genre, periodization, and influence in English and other literatures.
-991D Topics in the Literature of Africa and the African Diaspora Spring.
+Fall.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
-Interdepartmental with English and Romance Languages.
-Administered by English Authors, movements, and cultures of the literature of Africa and the African diaspora.
+Interdepartmental with Arts and Letters and English and Romance Languages.
+Administered by Arts and Letters.
+R: Open only to graduate students in the College of Arts and Letters.